systemsguide/systemsguide.github.io/docs/index.md

 ## Foreword

-> Welcome to **Plural Respect**, a crash course in plurality for systems and singlets alike!<br/>
+> Welcome to **A System's Guide (to Plurality)**, an informal crash course for systems and singlets alike!<br/>
 > Here's a short overview of the contents of the site.

 ### Purpose

-**Plural Respect** is a multi-layered overview of plurality intended to provide a ground-up intuition for the nuances of plural experience.
+_A System's Guide_ is a multi-layered overview of plurality intended to provide a ground-up intuition for the nuances of plural experience.
 Through this intuition, it aims to provide not just a passing understanding, but a familiarity with plurality sufficient to befriend a system you know - or the one inside.

 What this _isn't_ is academia - every thought in these pages was acquired through observational understanding and lived experience, not by reviewing existing literature.